Skip Ribbon Commands

 Research Expertise

-The newly created Department of Physical Therapy & Rehabilitation Science currently benefits from a wealth of research experience and expertise.
+The newly created Department of Rehabilitation Science currently benefits from a wealth of research experience and expertise.
 The Department is led by Emma Stokes PhD who is also the current President of the WCPT World Confederation for Physical Therapy which is the sole international body for the profession globally.

-We encourage you to follow our team on twitter.
+We encourage you to follow our team on Twitter.

 Dr. Emma Stokes @ekstokes has an international reputation for qualitative, education and leadership research, and she has led international teams, with co-researchers from Canada, UK, Africa, Ireland and Australia on advancing practice and leadership.

-Dr. Linzette Morris @ldmorris29 completed her undergraduate degree in Physiotherapy at the University of the Western Cape, in South Africa, and then her double masters (MSc Physiotherapy and MSc in Clinical Epidemiology) and PhD at the Stellenbosch University, also in South Africa.
+Dr. Linzette Morris @ldmorris29 completed her undergraduate degree in Physiotherapy at the University of the Western Cape, in South Africa, and then her double masters (MSc Physiotherapy and MSc in Clinical Epidemiology) and PhD at Stellenbosch University, also in South Africa.
 Prior to joining Qatar University, she was a senior lecturer at Stellenbosch University, South Africa for nearly seven years.
 She has worked as a clinician in private and public sectors, and predominately worked in orthopaedic/neuromuscular settings.
 Her PhD focussed on exploring the possibility of using Virtual Reality exposure therapy to reduce exercise-related pain catastrophizing among South African patients with fibromyalgia.
-The work built on her earlier work, which also involved Virtual reality, but were it was explored as a distraction technique for patients with burn injuries undergoing physiotherapy management.
+The work built on her earlier work, which also involved Virtual reality, but where it was explored as a distraction technique for patients with burn injuries undergoing physiotherapy management.
 Dr. Morris has been involved in a variety of research areas (i.e. musculoskeletal disorders, rehabilitation, pain sciences, virtual reality, HIV/Aids, health systems, cerebrovascular disease/stroke, biomechanics, psychiatry and physiotherapy, etc.) and has collaborated with other institutions in South Africa and Africa, as well as institutions in Sweden, Belgium and Australia.
 Her main research interests are in pain science, cross-cultural adaptation of outcome measures, disease epidemiology and measurement, musculoskeletal disorders as well as understanding the human and economic value of rehabilitation within various settings.
 She has presented at various international conferences and has twenty publications in numerous international journals, one book chapter and recently a submitted chapter for a stroke eBook.
 She has supervised sixteen PG students, of which three are PhD students to date.

 Dr. Sean McAuliffe @seaniemc89 graduated from the University of Limerick, Ireland with a first-class honours degree in Physiotherapy (BSc).
-Subsequently he also obtained a Doctorate Degree at the University of limerick, Ireland investigating the role of a biopsychosocial approach to lower limb tendinopathy.
+Subsequently, he also obtained a Doctorate Degree at the University of Limerick, Ireland investigating the role of a biopsychosocial approach to lower limb tendinopathy.
 He has presented his research work at a variety of international research conferences and events.

 Clinically, he has held a range of clinical roles in areas of sports medicine, pain management and musculoskeletal rehabilitation in public and private settings.
 Prior to joining Qatar University Sean held the role of Clinical Research Scientist at Aspetar Orthopaedic and Sports Medicine Hospital where he helped facilitate the translation and integration of research into clinical care.
 His research interest is in the area of physical activity and health promotion in chronic diseases.

-Mariem Sirine Latrous @Myriam_O has successfully completed her MSc in and is now planning her PhD.
+Mariem Sirine Latrous @Myriam_O has successfully completed her MSc and is now planning her PhD.
 Her main areas of research interest are education, curriculum and instruction in higher education, pain and big data in health care.

-Prof. Jeremy Lewis @JeremyLewisPT has over 150 peer reviewed publications, book chapters and has edited and authored professional textbooks including the 4th edition of Grieve’s Modern Musculoskeletal Physiotherapy (Elsevier).
+Prof. Jeremy Lewis @JeremyLewisPT has over 150 peer-reviewed publications, book chapters and has edited and authored professional textbooks including the 4th edition of Grieve’s Modern Musculoskeletal Physiotherapy (Elsevier).
 He is currently supervising 5 PhD candidates and has international research collaborations.
-Currently Professor Lewis is leading or collaborating in over 10 active research projects in various stages of completion across several countries.
-His average research output is between 10-15 peer reviewed publications, 1 book chapter and approximately 5 keynote lectures per year.
+Currently, Professor Lewis is leading or collaborating in over 10 active research projects in various stages of completion across several countries.
+His average research output is between 10-15 peer-reviewed publications, 1 book chapter and approximately 5 keynote lectures per year.
 Research commenced or completed during his tenure at Qatar University will acknowledge the Department of Physical Therapy & Rehabilitation Science, the College of Health Sciences, and the University.

 Current Research Publications